pagkly/Zed/Investopedia3/What Is a Whisper Stock.md

 ### SEC Rules

-The [Securities and Exchange Commission](https://www.investopedia.com/terms/s/sec.asp) (SEC) has since tightened its rules and cracked down on insider trading.
+The [[Securities and Exchange Commission]](https://www.investopedia.com/terms/s/sec.asp) (SEC) has since tightened its rules and cracked down on insider trading.
 Anyone with inside information has to become more discreet about passing it on.
 Resources to go after those who trade on insider information are generally insufficient, but when someone is caught, the penalties are severe.

 It's impossible to put a stop to gossip, however.
 The sight of two CEOs having a private lunch is enough to start speculation in the stock of either or both companies.

 ### The Whisper Number

-A whisper stock is similar to a [whisper number](https://www.investopedia.com/terms/w/whispernumber.asp).
+A whisper stock is similar to a [[whisper number]](https://www.investopedia.com/terms/w/whispernumber.asp).
 The latter is an unofficial estimate of a company's impending announcement on quarterly earnings, typically shared by an investment professional with favored clients.
 The number tops earlier published estimates by the company and by analysts, suggesting that those who buy the stock immediately will profit when the good news is announced.